vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ## Asset Links

 Let’s not forget why it’s nice to have the Asset Pipeline.
 It aims at making it easy for you to deal with assets.
-Writing the styles and behaviours for apps has become increasingly more nuanced and complex.
+Writing the styles and behaviors for apps has become increasingly more nuanced and complex.
 Some of the tools also have become more joyful to work with.
 Preparing assets for production and serving them should be at least a bit more trivial and save you some time.

 Having a bit of automation and conventions to organize assets is truly nice because it makes your actual job easy along the way.
 The Asset Pipeline even sweetens the deal and rounds things off with a few sugary assets links.
 This makes it a blast to deal with assets in your code.
 Let’s look at a few of the usual suspects that hopefully increase your happiness level even more.: